Crellin Pauling Student Teaching Award

 This award program is open to any CSU undergraduate or graduate student nominated by a CSU faculty member.
 Students teaching in any discipline related to biotechnology are eligible.

-Student applicants and, ideally, their faculty mentors should plan to attend the annual CSU Biotechnology Symposium on January 7-9, 2016 in Garden Grove, California.
+Student applicants and, ideally, their faculty mentors should plan to attend the annual CSU Biotechnology Symposium on January, 2017.
 Awardees will be notified so that they can register for and attend the symposium.
 The award recipient will give a brief (3-5 minute) acceptance speech at the symposium awards banquet.

 An award of $2000 will be made in the form of a scholarship to a CSU university to support the education of the award recipient.
 The scholarship may be used for living expenses, tuition, fees, books or other allowable academic expenses as defined by the student’s campus office of financial aid/scholarship.